Sceptre/sceptre/docs/_source/docs/stack_group_config.rst

 .. warning::

-   You might have already considered that this might cause a circular dependency for those dependency stacks, the ones that output the template bucket name, role arn, iam_role, or topic arns.
+   You might have already considered that this might cause a circular dependency for those dependency stacks, the ones that output the template bucket name, role arn, sceptre_role, or topic arns.
    In order to avoid the circular dependency issue, you can either:

    1. Set the value of those configurations to ``!no_value`` in the actual stacks that define those